uppedtrout/Better-config/README.md

 The Thirty-Third Name is ZULUM
 Knows where to plant and when to plant.
 Giveth excellent counsel in all manner of business and commerce.
 Protects a man from evil tradesmen.
-His Word is ABBABAAL and his Seal is this:Downloaded from www.holybooks.com The Thirty-Fourth Name is MUMMU
+His Word is ABBABAAL and his Seal is this:
+The Thirty-Fourth Name is MUMMU
 The Power given to MARDUK to fashion the universe from the flesh of TIAMAT.
 Giveth wisdom concerning the condition of the life before the creation, and the nature of